Mr-white-I/Spamming-tool/README.md

 this tool is made for only educational purpose, individual should be responsible for their actions.

-this tool is made by using python programming langauage you need  pycharm editor to runt this tool.
+this tool is made by using python programming langauage you need  pycharm editor to run this tool.